 Every volunteer in Scouting is required to complete some training which is tailored to their role.
 Your training can help you learn new skills to support you in getting the most from your role.

-We run training courses through Zoom for some of the key modules.
+We run regular training courses through Zoom for most of the key modules.

 Once you’ve completed the e-learning for each module, then please send a screenshot or photo of the certificate to your Training Advisor or Group Scout Leader.